birkandenizer/itucsdb1618/docs/user/member5.rst

 Parts Implemented by Cumali Abalık
 ================================
-    I implemented Follower, Dislike and Block Hype tables for our micro-blogging website.
+    I implemented Follower, Dislike and Block User tables for our micro-blogging website.
 I implemented my Follower and Block table functionality on Sport Page, the other table, Dislike funtion, is implemented on a its special page.
 I added these functionalities to necessary pages on our website after completed table assignments.

 Sport Page
 -----------
 This page is showing hypes that topic is Sport.
 In this page user can Follow or Unfollow the users.
-Also, user can block any hype with or without write a reason and with selecting a hype.
+Also, user can block any user with or without write a reason and with selecting a hype/user line.

 .. figure:: /static/CA_1.Sport_Page.png
    :scale: 50 %